 Annual Percentage Yield (APY)

-It’s always great to go for the highest interest rates possible, but keep your CD investing strategy in mind.
-If you’re investing in CDs using the ladder strategy, it might be easier to keep everything in one bank since you’ll be switching in and out of CDs frequently.
+Regarding returns, it’s always a good idea to invest in CDs with the highest APYs possible, but remember to keep your CD investing strategy in mind.
+For example, if you’re investing in CDs using the ladder strategy, it might be easier to keep everything in one bank since you’ll be switching in and out of CDs frequently.

 What you need to know about Discover Bank’s CDs

-It’s very simple to open up a CD with Discover Bank.
-Go to their CD webpage and click on the orange “Open an Account” button near the top right of the page.
+On Discover Bank’s online banking webpage, click on the orange “Open an Account” button near the top right of the page.
 You can then choose which accounts you’d like to open.
-Select “CD,” choose a CD term and enter how much you’d like to deposit.
+Select the certificate of deposit option, then after inputting your details, choose a CD term and enter an initial deposit amount.

 You’ll need to fund it within 45 days of submitting your application, which you can do in one of three ways: